5-year-old girl on life support after sister, 2, killed in I-95 crash

-DEERFIELD BEACH, Fla. - A 5-year-old girl remains on life support Monday, a day after her 2-year-old sister was killed in a car crash along Interstate 95 in northern Broward County, her parents confirmed to Local 10 News.
+FORT LAUDERDALE, Fla. - A 5-year-old girl remains on life support Monday, a day after her 2-year-old sister was killed in a car crash along Interstate 95 in Deerfield Beach, her parents confirmed to Local 10 News.

-Keanna and Akeena's father told Local 10 News reporter Trent Kelly that his daughters were in a car being driven by their godmother when the crash occurred.
+Keanna and Akeena Bennett's father told Local 10 News reporter Trent Kelly that his daughters were in a car being driven by their godmother when the crash occurred.

+"I'm just asking you guys to keep us in your prayers," the girls' mother said in a video posted on Facebook.

 Battalion Chief Michael Kane, a spokesman for Broward Sheriff's Office Department of Fire Rescue, said two cars collided just before 11 a.m.
 Sunday in the southbound lanes of I-95, north of Sample Road.
 One the vehicles also struck a barrier wall, Kane said.